 FIGURE 10.
-Percentage of total population, 25-64 years, by highest level of education attained.
+Percentage of population, 25-64 years, by highest level of education attained.
 Community Health Areas, Vancouver, and British Columbia, 2006

-Figure 10 shows the percentage of the population of each CHA that have attained various levels of of education.
+Figure 10 shows the percentage of the population of each CHA that have attained various levels of education.
 For all CHAs, the percentage of the population that has attained a university certificate, diploma or degree is higher than the percentage in BC overall.
-CHA 4 is home to the highest percentage of people who have attained a university certificate, diploma or degree, while CHA 3 is home to the highest percentage of people who have not attained any certificate, diploma or degree.
-9.1% of residents of CHA 2 have attained an apprenticeship or trades certificate, the highest rate for that certification among all CHAs.
+CHA 4 is home to the highest percentage of people who have attained a university certificate, diploma or degree, while CHA 3 is home to the highest percentage of people who have attained an apprenticeship or trades certificate, the highest rate for that certification among all CHAs.